EmilyShepherd/kiOS/docs/datapart.md

 with the api-server
 - /etc/kubernetes/credential-providers.yaml - CredentialProviderConfig file
 - /etc/kubernetes/manifests - Directory for static pod manifests
+- /etc/kubernets/node-labels - List of node labels to be added on initial node registration
 - /etc/cni/net.d - Directory for CNI (Container Networking) configuration
 - /etc/hostname - The name of the system